Gauge theory and mixed state criticality: Acknowledgments

-\paragraph{Acknowledgments} T.A.~thanks Kenji Shimomura for useful discussions.
-T.A.~is supported by JST CREST (Grant No.~JPMJCR19T2).
+T.A.~thanks Kenji Shimomura for useful discussions.
+We acknowledge the workshop ``Recent Developments and Challenges in Topological Phases'' (YITP-T-24-03) held at Yukawa Institute for Theoretical Physics (YITP), Kyoto University.
+T.A.~is supported by JST CREST (Grant No.~JPMJCR19T2) and JSPS KAKENHI Grant Number 25KJ1557.
 S.R.~is supported by Simons Investigator Grant from the Simons Foundation (Grant No.~566116).
-M.W.~is supported by Grant-in-Aid for JSPS Fellows (Grant No.~22KJ1777) and by MEXT KAKENHI Grant (Grant No.~24H00957).
+M.W.~is supported by a Grant-in-Aid for JSPS Fellows (Grant No.~22KJ1777), a Grant-in-Aid for Early-Career Scientists (Grant No.~25K17387) and by MEXT KAKENHI Grant (Grant No.~24H00957).